Zambian Air Force

 The Zambia Air Force (ZAF) is the air force of Zambia and the air operations element of the Zambian Defence Force.

 The primary missions of the Air Force are to defend Zambia's borders and protect its airspace.
 In addition, it provides various forms of air support to other government departments.
 It also flies reconnaissance, trooping and transport missions for the police and airlifts medical supplies and personnel to inaccessible areas.
 Finally, the organisation provides emergency transport whenever needed.

 History

 Prior to the demise of the Federation of Rhodesia and Nyasaland, military air operations in the then British protectorate of Northern Rhodesia were provided by the Royal Air Force, and then the Royal Rhodesian Air Force.

-The Northern Rhodesia Air Force was established on 1 March 1964, primarily operating in a liaison and transport role.
+The Northern Rhodesia Air Force (NRAF) was established on 1 March 1964, primarily operating in a liaison and transport role.
 It consisted of two squadrons: